A note on the $(\infty,n)$-category of cobordisms: Introduction

 Furthermore, we endow it with a symmetric monoidal structure and also consider bordism categories with additional structure, e.g.~orientations and framings, which allows us, in Section \ref{TFT}, to rigorously define fully extended topological field theories.

-Our main motivation for giving a precise definition of the $(\infty, n)$-category of bordisms was a different goal: namely, in the subsequent paper \cite{CalaqueScheimbauer2} we explicitly construct an example of a fully extended topological field theory.
+Our main motivation to have a precise definition of the $(\infty, n)$-category of bordisms was the following: in the subsequent paper \cite{CalaqueScheimbauer2} we explicitly construct an example of a fully extended topological field theory.
 Given an $E_n$-algebra $A$ we show that factorization homology with coefficients in $A$ leads to a fully extended $n$-dimensional topological field theory with target category a suitable $(\infty,n)$-Morita category with $E_n$-algebras as objects, bimodules as 1-morphisms, bimodules between bimodules as 2-morphisms, etc.

 \paragraph{Organization of the paper}

 In Part I, consisting of the first three sections, we recall the necessary tools from higher category theory needed to define fully extended TFTs.